 We will only disclose information to third parties if that is necessary for the fulfilment of the purpose(s) identified above and to the mentioned (categories of) recipients.
 We will not use nor divulge your personal data for direct marketing purposes.

-You can contact the ERCEA Data Protection Officer in order to apply your rights by choosing "data protection" as the category for which you would like to ask a question in the contact form.
+You can contact the responsible controller by using the email address indicated in the DPN.
 As a data subject you also have the right to object to the processing of your personal data on legitimate compelling grounds except when it is collected in order to comply with a legal obligation, or is necessary for the performance of a contract to which you are a party, or is to be used for a purpose for which you have given your unambiguous consent.

 The EU only keeps the data for the time necessary to fulfil the purpose of collection or further processing.
 Some statistical data may be kept, with the appropriate safeguards in place, for a longer period in order to analyse the use of the website.